PyLabRobot/pylabrobot/docs/pylabrobot.liquid_handling.resources.rst

 pylabrobot.liquid_handling.resources package
 ============================================

 Resources represent on-deck liquid handling equipment, including plate and plate carriers and tips and carriers.
 Many resources defined in VENUS are also defined in this package.
-In addition, using the abstract base classes defined in :ref:`pylabrobot.liquid_handling.resources.abstract <pylabrobot.liquid_handling.resources:abstract>`, you can define your own resources.
+In addition, by instantiating classes defined in :ref:`pylabrobot.liquid_handling.resources.abstract <pylabrobot.liquid_handling.resources:abstract>` from scratch, you can define your own resources.

 Abstract
 --------